 Written expert evidence: the expert report

-Expert evidence is typically introduced into the arbitral proceedings in form of a report.
-The expert report is often submitted together with a party’s first legal submission, with the opportunity to submit a rebuttal expert report in the second round of submissions (see Article 5.3 IBA Rules).
-Rebuttal reports are limited to responses to matters contained in another party’s witness statements, expert reports or other submissions that have not been previously presented in the arbitration.
+Expert evidence is typically introduced into the arbitral proceedings in the form of a report.
+The expert report is often submitted together with a party’s first legal submission, with the opportunity to submit a rebuttal expert report in the second round of submissions.
+As a rule, rebuttal reports are limited to responses to matters contained in another party’s witness statements, expert reports or other submissions that have not been previously presented in the arbitration.
 The revised IBA Rules also permit rebuttal expert reports to respond to new developments that could not have been addressed in a previous expert report.

 The report should follow a logical structure and contain a table of contents.
 Large volumes of information should be depicted in a comprehensible and digestible manner.
 It may be wise to move bulky or voluminous documentation, calculations or methodologies to the appendices rather than including them in the body of the report.